 How Termination for Misconduct Could Impact Your Temporary Partial Disability

 When a worker is injured it is very likely that he or she is under medical restrictions banning work temporarily.
 In such cases, the worker will usually remain home until healed, earning only 80% of his or her average weekly income.
 In addition to this income, the injured worker should also be paid Temporary Partial Disability benefits.
-However, if the worker is terminated after injury based on some misconduct, he or she may no longer receive those disability benefits.
+However, if the worker is fired after their workers' comp settlement based on some misconduct, he or she may no longer receive those disability benefits.

 If a worker is fired for misconduct, he or she may face a huge expense if the temporary partial disability benefits are not compensated.
 There are countless different scenarios where termination for misconduct could be incorrectly determined or wrongfully founded.
 Not only would that lead to an unfair termination and thus the loss of an income, it could seriously impact the worker when he or she is no longer able to receive the Temporary Partial Disability benefits that were originally his or her right.